 Where’s My Share of the Lottery Win

-Years ago, I remember a local family winning a lottery.
-It was only $100,000 (tax free) but split between 10 family members.
-There ensued a huge argument about who should actually get what percentage as two of the members hadn’t paid their share for a couple of weeks.
+Years ago, I remembered a local family winning a lottery.
+It was only $100,000 (tax-free) but split between 10 family members.
+There ensued a massive argument about who should get what percentage as two of the members hadn’t paid their share for a couple of weeks.
 It ended up with two of the branches of the family not talking for months.
-Whether it is $100,000 or $100 million, it is important to be clear who actually owns a group ticket and what their terms are – who actually gets an official share!
+Whether it is $100,000 or $100 million, it is essential to be clear who owns a group ticket and what their terms are – who gets an official share!

 Protecting Your Lottery Win

 Business Insider ran a list of lottery players who won the big jackpot and then lost it through various means.
-This included not declaring a win as part of a divorce, ransom issues over a kidnapping, excessive gambling and taking that amazing trip to come home to nothing.
-Then there are the charities that will go after their share, the scammers that use your name (just look at what happened to the couple in Nova Scotia) and friends that suddenly are BFFs.
-It is absolutely remarkable how many big winners end up with nothing in a matter of years.
+This included not declaring a win as part of a divorce, ransom issues over a kidnapping, excessive gambling and taking that fantastic trip to come home to nothing.
+Then there are the charities that will go after their share, the scammers that use your name (look at what happened to the couple in Nova Scotia) and friends that suddenly are BFFs.
+It is remarkable how many big winners end up with nothing in a matter of years.